-What Life Looks Like After Lockdown
+I Have Seen the Future—And It’s Not the Life We Knew

 Gradual reopenings can send unintended signals.

-When the Danish government recently reopened daycares, kindergartens, and primary schools after its lockdown, Séamus Power and Merlin Schaeffer, both professors at the University of Copenhagen, noticed something interesting.
+When the Danish government recently reopened day cares, kindergartens, and primary schools after its lockdown, Séamus Power and Merlin Schaeffer, both professors at the University of Copenhagen, noticed something interesting.
 The government had made the move in part because Denmark has the highest share of working mothers among developed nations, and keeping young kids at home with two parents working full-time was exacting too high a cost on productivity.
 But many Danes seemed to see the move as a sign that the public-health threat posed by the coronavirus was subsiding.
 They flocked outdoors on the subsequent weekend to enjoy the spring weather, jogging and gathering in small groups in parks and public spaces.

 “It’s full sunshine, some people have shorts … The parks are blooming … Everything feels like a new beginning.
 It’s not.
 We all know it’s not,” said Schaeffer, who is working with Power and other colleagues on a study of the impact of social-distancing policies on everyday routines, mental health, and family life.
 Their preliminary survey results suggest that people are gradually shedding practices such as frequent hand-washing, keeping social distance, and staying at home.
 Yet Schaeffer noted that COVID-19 cases in the country have increased from hundreds before lockdown to thousands today, “so the probability to get it is much higher now than it has ever been.”
 Nevertheless, people are latching onto any opportunity to extrapolate normalcy from the reopening of schools, hair salons, massage parlors, and small shops.
 Just “because the schools open, doesn’t mean you should stop washing your hands,” Schaeffer told me.